UMR1170Lab/github_Boudia_F_et_al_2024/documentation_Single_Cell.md

 ## Integration of all the Single-Cell samples

 Once all samples that we wanted to integrate have been properly handled (generation of a normalized matrix and removal of cells belonging to the immune infiltrate in patient's samples), we used the RPCA integration method provided in the R package Seurat to integrate them.
 The script that has been used to perform the integration is normalization_steps.R.
+For UMAp representations, we have decided to keep 20 dimensions of PCA.
+The clustering resolution kept was of 0.5.